graphile/starter/README.md

 The database is a jumping-off point; we've already committed the initial user system for you (but you can `uncommit` this if you need to).
 You can add idempotent SQL commands to `migrations/current.sql` and they will run when you save.
-When you're happy with your changes, run `yarn db:migrate commit` to commit these commands and reset `migrations/current.sql` to a blank state ready for the next batch of changes.
+When you're happy with your changes, run `yarn db commit` to commit these commands and reset `migrations/current.sql` to a blank state ready for the next batch of changes.
 We deliberately do not include functionality that we don't think most users will find useful.